Italy's greatest heir to the slapstick, Paolo Villaggio adapted it to the epic of

 silent-cinema slapsticks and adapting both to the tragicomedy of ordinary

 Fracchia la Belva Umana (1981), again directed by Neri Parenti

 was a film about another television character invented by Villaggio:

-the pathetic failed employee has a double who is a brutal killer, the
+the pathetic failed employee has a double who is a brutal killer, his

-Ho vinto la lotteria di Capodanno/ I Won the New Year's Lottery (1989), another hilarious Fantozzi-style comedy, directed by Parenti and scripted by
+Ho Vinto la Lotteria di Capodanno/ I Won the New Year's Lottery (1989), another hilarious Fantozzi-style comedy, also directed by Parenti and scripted by the usual team.

 La Clonazione (1999) was the first Fantozzi film that employed different writers